 Who's to blame?
-As pet parents we're all attracted to new, improved, pet food and treats containing many healthy ingredients we eat ourselves.
-Flashy pet food bags in appealing colors, each one saying the food is healthy and full of wonderful ingredients.
+As pet parents most of us will travel to the moon and back to give our pets anything they need, or even go without items we need for ourselves to pay for it.
+We are attracted to pet food and treats containing healthy ingredients we eat ourselves.
+Flashy pet food bags in bright colors, each one saying the food is healthy and full of wonderful ingredients.
 But dogs and cats have different requirements and they are not humans (even though some act like they are).
 If the pet food manufacturers put bad ingredients in pet food on purpose they would certainly be subject to legal action.
 But I don't think they used ingredients that made our dogs sick on purpose or knew this would happen.